Clinical-Genomics/patientMatcher/README.md

 git clone https://github.com/Clinical-Genomics/patientMatcher.git
 ```

-To customize the server configuration you'll need to edit the **config.py** file under the /instance folder.
-For testing purposes you can keep the default configuration values as they are, but be sure no to use these values in production!&nbsp;

 Change directory to the cloned folder and from there install the software using the following command:
 ```bash
 pip install -e .
 ```

+To customize the server configuration you'll need to edit the **config.py** file under the /instance folder. &nbsp;
+For testing purposes you can keep the default configuration values as they are, but keep in mind that you should adjust these numbers when in production.

-To run the application server you can execute the following command:
+To run the server run this command:
 ```bash
 python run.py
 ```

+## Data types
+This server implements the [Matchmaker Exchange APIs](https://github.com/ga4gh/mme-apis).
+It accepts and returns patient data validated against the [json schema](https://github.com/MatchmakerExchange/reference-server/blob/master/mme_server/schemas/api.json) defined in the [MME reference-server project](https://github.com/MatchmakerExchange/reference-server).

+&nbsp;&nbsp;

 ## Command line interface
 A list of available commands can be invoked by running the following command: